 HHA's principal purpose is to increase awareness and engagement with the issues of concern to us, and to best achieve that we must reach all communities across the UK.
 To support that we must have a diverse and representative board and so we are looking to expand its membership.
 If you are reading this page it will probably be because you've seen that we are recruiting and have come here to find out more.
 We hope what follows will help.
-If you'd like to know more or have specific questions, please contact our Chair, Alan Cranston, in complete confidence at firstname.lastname@example.org
+If you'd like to know more or have specific questions, please contact our Chair, Cathleen Thomas, in complete confidence at firstname.lastname@example.org

 That's also the address for you to apply.
 There is no need to submit a full CV; just tell us a little about yourself in your own words, saying why you want to get involved and what you can bring to the charity.
 We’ll respond to everyone.

 About Hen Harrier Action